Mary Chubb

+Personal life

+She was the daughter of John Burland Chubb A.R.I.B.A.
+(1861–1955), and a descendant the Bridgwater artist John Chubb (1746–1818).
+She was a sister-in-law of the Egyptologist Stephen Glanville.
+At her death she was buried in the churchyard of Froyle, Hampshire, near her parents.

 Career

 Archaeology

 Chubb has been described as an "accidental archaeologist".
 She took as job at the Egypt Exploration Society (EES) to fund her study of sculpture at the Central School of Art in London, and not because she had an interest in archaeology or Egyptology.
 After a year as the under-secretary at the EES's London base, doing odd jobs as the secretary refused to pass any real work onto her, she felt like quitting.
 Having been sent into the basement to look for a drawing that was to be included in one of the Society's publications, she found an object that would trigger her interest in archaeology, something that the previous twelve months of work had not.
 She described this moment in her book Nefertiti Lived Here:

 Chubb left her under-secretary job at the Egypt Exploration Society and volunteered herself as a "secretarial dogsbody" to their excavation of Tell el-Amarna in Egypt.
 She slowly developed skills and became an important member of the team.
 Her administrative work "helped to set new standards in archaeological publication".
-After the end of the dig at Amarna, she joined the excavations in Iraq, at Ur and Eshnunna, run by the Oriental Institute of the University of Chicago; she held the tile "Field Secretary to the Iraq Expedition of the Oriental Institute".
+After the end of the dig at Amarna, she joined the excavations in Iraq, at Ur and Eshnunna, run by the Oriental Institute of the University of Chicago; she held the title "Field Secretary to the Iraq Expedition of the Oriental Institute".
 She then spent 1938 at the University of Chicago writing up their recent excavations.